describo/profiles/profile-docs/profile-structure.md

 The metadata section is used to describe the profile.
 There are 4 properties you must provide:

--   name: A short name for this profile.
+-   `name`: A short name for this profile.
 This may be provided in the UI so it should make sense to a user.
--   description: A short description for this profile.
+-   `description`: A short description for this profile.
--   version: A version number.
+-   `version`: A version number.
--   warnMissingProperty: true or false: Whether or not the UI should warn when data is found in an RO-crate but a definition for is not found in the profile.
+-   `warnMissingProperty`: true or false: Whether or not the UI should warn when data is found in an RO-crate but a definition for is not found in the profile.
+-   `keywords`: An array of keywords to enable lookups of this profile.

 ## Hide / Layouts